PDF Cover

 Global Mobility as A Service Market Outlook

-The market, for Mobility as a service was estimated at $488.6 billion in 2024; and it is anticipated to increase to $1918.3 billion by 2030 with projections indicating a growth to around $5995.9 billion by 2035.
-This expansion represents a compound annual growth rate (CAGR) of 25.6% over the forecast period.
+The Mobility as A Service industry revenue is expected to be around $613.7 billion in 2025 and expected to showcase growth with 25.6% CAGR between 2025 and 2034.
 The rise in the Mobility as a Service sector is being driven by a variety of factors contributing to its growth momentum significantly expanding its reach into industries undergoing digital transformation initiatives.
 As data driven decision making processes gain importance in operations optimization strategies; Mobility as a Service remains a crucial element aiding companies, in streamlining their business functions effectively.
 Businesses are progressively exploring transportation and logistics solutions to boost their operational efficiency levels.

 Urban mobility solutions like Mobility as a Service (MaaS) consolidate transportation options under one convenient platform for easy access and navigation purposes.
 This innovative service offers features such as tracking of vehicles and routes and provides on demand ride sharing services.
 Moreover; the tool simplifies planning from start to finish for uses ranging from individual travel needs, to commercial transport and deliveries.